dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 * Use a specific group of keywords that have a meaningful *search volume*, are *relevant*, and are not too competitive (since it would be difficult for you to be discriminated if there is a lot of competition around those keywords).

-* If a specific keyword is being aggressively bid on in CPC markets, this is an indicator of how difficult it will be organically.
+* If a specific keyword is being aggressively bid on in Cost-Per-Click (CPC) markets, this is an indicator of how difficult it will be organically.
 I.e., If a keyword is being aggressively bid on, this means that a significant competition from paid ads exists, and developing an alternative keyword might be necessary.

 ----